 Our Learning and Participation Team are here to enable everyone to enjoy, explore, and learn from our special heritage churches.
 They offer a rich variety of learning opportunities for schools and families throughout the year.
 If we can help support learning during the Covid-19 lockdown, or you would simply like to get in touch, please email email@example.com .

-Heritage Learning Officer, North
+Heritage Learning Officer, North & Designated Safeguarding Lead

 Elizabeth started out as an Early Years teacher, and has worked with groups from babies to adults, in schools and the heritage sector.
-In her spare time she is a living historian and loves to learn, she likes learning to be fun and hands-on.
+In her spare time she is a living historian and loves to learn, she believes learning should be fun and hands-on.
 She has a passion for social history and what better place to find this than in the social hubs of millennia – churches!Elizabeth covers the counties of Northumberland, Cumbria, County Durham, Tyne & Wear, Lancashire, Greater Manchester, East Riding of Yorkshire, North, South and West Yorkshire, Cheshire, Nottinghamshire, Derbyshire, Leicestershire, Staffordshire, Shropshire, Merseyside and Lincolnshire.

 Heritage Learning Officer, West